-Whether you prefer the pulse of electronic dance music or some loud and raucous rock and roll, there’s one instrument that drives the beat forward and helps keep the other instruments on track.
+Do you enjoy the pulse of electronic dance music?
+How about loud and raucous rock and roll?
+Whichever type of music you enjoy, there’s one instrument that drives the beat forward.
+It helps keep the other instruments on track.
 What are we talking about?
-The drum, of course!
+The drum!

-The drum dates back thousands of years, way before guitars, pianos, and other common instruments were invented.
-Historians have found ancient drums more than 6,000 years old in Egypt.
+The drum dates back thousands of years.
+It’s much older than guitars, pianos, and most other instruments.
+Historians have found some more than 6,000 years old in Egypt.
 Even older versions made from alligator skins have been found in China.

-Although no one knows who made the first drum, it probably did not take ancient humans long to figure out how to stretch an animal skin over a hollow container to make a basic instrument that would produce similar sounds.
-Although there are many types of drums today, the basic design of the instrument has remained unchanged for thousands of years.
+Who made the first drum?
+No one knows.
+But it probably did not take ancient humans long to figure out how to make a basic one.
+It was just a matter of stretching animal skin over a hollow container.
+There are many types today.
+Still, the basic design of the instrument hasn’t changed for thousands of years.

-Today, when you think of playing the drums, you might think of the large drum kits that drummers in rock bands use.
-These kits are comprised of several different types of drums and other percussion instruments, including snare drums, bass drums, tom-tom drums, and cymbals.
+Today, when you think of playing the drums, you might picture large kits that players in rock bands use.
+These sets are made of several different types of percussion instruments.
+They include snare, bass, and tom-tom drums, as well as cymbals.

-Since drums have been around for thousands of years, many different cultures have developed their own unique types of drums.
-In addition to the drums you're probably already familiar with, you might find musicians playing a timpani drum, bongos, congas, tablas, hang drums, taikos, or doumbeks.
-Each of these drums has its own unique construction and sound.
+Many cultures have made their own unique types of drums.
+You can find musicians playing bongos, congas, tablas, taikos, doumbeks, and many others.
+Each of these has its own unique structure and sound.